aletheon/eleutherios-website/README.md

 ![currentOverview](./src/assets/currentOverview3.png)

-In the current sociopolitical or economic system, service providers are serving one another through a separate customer request or network.
+In the current sociopolitical or economic system, service providers are serving one another through separate customer requests or networks.

 #### Disadvantages